Last Updated: 9/24/14

 Refer a friend/forward-to-a-friend functionality

-If you feel that information provided in a Scripps Health e-mail could be useful for a third party you know (e.g., your friends or family members), you may use our forward-to-a-friend functionality.
+If you feel that information provided in a Scripps Health e-mail could be useful for someone you know (e.g., your friends or family members), you may use our forward-to-a-friend functionality.
 If you choose to use our referral service to tell a friend about Scripps Health, we will ask you for your friend’s e-mail address.
 We will automatically send the person you designate a one-time e-mail inviting him or her to visit the site.
 Scripps Health stores this information for the sole purpose of sending this one-time e-mail and tracking the success of our referral program.

 We provide several ways to e-mail us with questions you may have as you navigate through our site.
 Please note that any information sent through an e-mail message is unsecured and can be seen on computers which transfer data from your computer to Scripps Health.
 We recommend that you do not e-mail sensitive personal health information, or any other confidential information, to Scripps Health or anyone else.
 Should you choose to provide information in this manner, you do so at your own risk.